psahindrakar/react-calculator/README.md

 # react-calculator
 A simple calculator to test reat, redux and redux-toolbelt capabilities.
 Tested only on Chrome.

+# Pending improvements
+- Adding a clear button
+- Adding complex math operations
+- Handling horizontal scroll if the expression is too long

 # How is this project generated
 - This project is created using create-react-app